25 Businesses to Start With Little Money

-2. Nannying or Babysitting
+2. Nanny or Babysitter

 The only potential startup costs you’ll encounter are a small monthly fee for your business website’s platform and fees for any training courses you take.
 It’s recommended that nannies and babysitters are CPR-certified and have first aid training; you can find local or online courses for both on the American Red Cross website.

 Most babysitting and nannying services find their clients through word of mouth, so start your search by sending out a mass email to your contacts announcing your new gig, reaching out directly to the people in your network with children.
 You can also ask your local schools, community centers, libraries, pediatricians’ offices, and places of worship if you can tack up flyers or offer a stack of your business cards for visiting parents to find.
 Also consider listing your services for free on sites like Sittercity, Care.com, and Sitter, which will connect you with local parents in need of nannies and sitters.

-3. Home or Office Cleaning Services
+3. Home or Office Cleaner

 Pretty much every home and office in your community is in need of a regular deep clean—so if you want to start a cleaning business, all you have to do is sell yourself and find those potential customers.

-Here again, the bulk of your marketing efforts will likely be powered through word of mouth (which means they won’t cost much, if anything).
+You can ask your customers to provide their own cleaning supplies, and since you’re a mobile business, you don’t need to worry about renting and furnishing an office space.
 Announce your new venture to your contacts, ask local home-related businesses to keep a stack of your business cards at their till, and reach out to local interior designers, builders, and real estate agents, who may be able to connect you with homeowners and business owners in need of your services.